-Regardless whether pulling a spinner or plain snell rig, it is solid advice to keep the bottom bouncer on bottom but fishing as vertically as possible.
+Regardless of whether pulling a spinner or plain snell rig, it is solid advice to keep the bottom bouncer on the bottom but fish as vertically as possible.
 Bouncers fished in this fashion resist snags and incorporate a stop-and-go, stuttering action that really seems to trigger walleyes into biting.

 Triggering walleye bites is the goal on many fishing trips.
 While artificial baits and lures do catch fish, lots of situations still call for tried and true live bait techniques.
 So please pass the live bait.
 It’s probably all you will need for more walleyes this summer!